webscreens/site-initiated-mirroring/explainer.md

   mirroring.
 - Allow the capture settings to be changed while mirroring is on-going.
 - Design the API in such a way that it can be extended to accommodate more mirroring and non-mirroring configurations in the future.
+See the stakeholder feedback section below for possible future extensions.

 ## Non-goals